MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-summary-of-objects.md

 ---
 title: Summary of ACX Objects
-description: This topic provided a high level summary of ACX Objects that form the base of an ACX audio driver. ms.date: 07/28/2022 ms.localizationpriority: medium
+description: This topic provides a high level summary of ACX Objects that form the base of an ACX audio driver. ms.date: 09/14/2022 ms.localizationpriority: medium
 ---